pausoto7/StreamTrackR/README.md

 `Reports` directory.
 Open the HTML file to view the results.

-Note that all the figures produced in the report will also be present in the similarly named folder within the same `Reports` directory.
+Note that all the figures produced in the report will also be present in the corresponding folder within the same `Reports` directory.

 <br>